dakujem/oliva/readme.md

 ### Recursive tree without root data

-Similar situation may happen when using the recursive builder on a subtree, when the root node of the subtree has a non-null parent.
+A similar situation may occur when using the recursive builder on a subtree, when the root node of the subtree has a non-null parent.

 This is very simply solved by passing the `$root` argument to the tree builder.